timothybrown/BSEC-Conduit/readme.md

   - Adds Systemd Watchdog support.
   - Adds Home Assistant MQTT Discovery support!
   - Added basic sanity checking on some of the user configuration.
-  - Made all MQTT topics persistant, which prevents gaps in your history graph if HA starts before we publish our first reading.
+  - Made all MQTT topics persistent, which prevents gaps in your history graph if HA starts before we publish our first reading.
 Likewise it also allows the discovery feature to work if the daemon starts *before* HA, which it should.
-  (The way to fix the latter problem would be for the daemon to monitor the `homeassistant/status` topic and only publish discovery when it changes to `online`; that said, making the topics persistant solves the problem, so...)
+  (The way to fix the latter problem would be for the daemon to monitor the `homeassistant/status` topic and only publish discovery when it changes to `online`; that said, making the topics persistent solves the problem, so...)
   - Added a feature to automatically generate an MQTT client ID out of the last eight digits of the RPi's serial number.
 Example: BME680-A12BC3D4 This is more descriptive than paho.mqtt's default random ID, which we fall back